Arsenic and Old Lace (play): TV adaptations

 On January 5, 1955, a 60-minute version of the play aired on the CBS Television series The Best of Broadway.
 It starred Boris Karloff, recreating his stage role as homicidal maniac Jonathan Brewster.
 Helen Hayes and Billie Burke played his not-so-innocent aunts, Abby and Martha.
 Peter Lorre and Edward Everett Horton repeated their roles as Dr. Einstein and Mr. Witherspoon, which they had played in Frank Capra's film version.
 John Alexander, who created the role of Teddy Brewster on Broadway and reprised it in the film version, returned once more to play the role in the broadcast.
 Orson Bean played the role of Mortimer Brewster.

 Karloff played Jonathan once more (and for the last time) on the February 5, 1962 broadcast of NBC's Hallmark Hall of Fame.
 Dorothy Stickney and Mildred Natwick played Abby and Martha.
 Joseph Kesselring had sent his original play, then titled Bodies in Our Cellar, to Stickney when she was starring opposite her husband Howard Lindsay on Broadway in Life with Father (opened in 1939), with a view to her playing Abby Brewster.
 It would be 23 years before she would finally play the part.
 Tony Randall played Mortimer in the Hallmark production and Tom Bosley played Teddy.

 In 1969, Robert Scheerer directed a TV version with Helen Hayes and Lillian Gish as the elderly aunts, Bob Crane as Mortimer, Fred Gwynne as Jonathan, Sue Lyon as Elaine Harper and David Wayne as Teddy.

 Revivals

 The play was produced by the Edinburgh Gateway Company in 1959.
 In 1966, Sybil Thorndike, Athene Seyler, Julia Lockwood and Richard Briers appeared in the play in London.
-The play is still widely performed and has been translated into many languages, including a Russian film.
+The play is still widely performed and has been translated into many languages.

 A Broadway revival of the play ran from June 26, 1986, to January 3, 1987, at the 46th Street Theatre in New York, starring Polly Holliday, Jean Stapleton, Tony Roberts and Abe Vigoda.

-Regional revivals

-Arsenic and Old Lace resurfaced in 1998 with an Oklahoma City based revival from UCO Theatricals University Of Central Oklahoma starring Betty Garrett, Carole Cook and Michael Stever.
+This was followed by a ten-month tour of the play across the United States.
+Jean Stapleton was the only one of the original five leading players to go on the tour.
+The replacement cast consisted of Marion Ross, Gary Sandy, Larry Storch and Jonathan Frid.